-The CHAIRMAN: Dr Cathy Bennett is the next speaker.
-She is the senior policy officer with the Department of Consumer and Employment Protection.
-She works on a range of policy and legislation issues in the department's consumer protection division.
+Dr Cathy Bennett works on a range of policy and legislation issues in the department's consumer protection division.

-Dr Bennett: In this brief talk today the Department of Consumer and Employment Protection, known as DOCEP, has been asked to raise a number of public risk issues for discussion.
+In this brief paper the Department of Consumer and Employment Protection (DOCEP) has been asked to raise a number of public risk issues for discussion.
 These are the types of risks that strata title owners may be exposed to when dealing with a strata manager.
 In terms of public risk, DOCEP's central concern is that strata managers can collect and disperse large sums of money on behalf of their clients.
-A key question is whether this money is protected sufficiently from negligence, theft or fraud by a strata manager or his or her employee.
+A key question is whether a strata manager or his or her employee protects this money sufficiently from negligence, theft or fraud.